aptech/tspdlib/docs/cips.rst

 Purpose
 ----------------

-A simple unit root test in the presence of cross-section dependence.
+Computes a panel data unit root test in the presence of cross-section dependence.

 Format
 ----------------